Senths02/portfolio/src/content/watch-party-data.md

 <summary>Changing the name</summary>

 ### Setting expectations
-Following changes to the navigation and copy, I noticed the name of the pilot, _'BBC Together'_, didn't align.
+I noticed the name of the pilot, _'BBC Together'_, didn't align with the new balanced navigation and copy.

 Several names had been explored in the past.
 The team learned that:
 - The Data Pod relied on a descriptive name to optimise understanding